can3p/wave-research/README.md

 libraries in common lisp world and we don't.
 Just have a look on all the goodness that is already [there][17] in python.

+By hooking into `print-object` for pathname we can also remove a need in explicit call of `plot-png` function.

 [1]: https://github.com/can3p/wave-research/blob/master/jumps.wav
 [2]: https://github.com/filonenko-mikhail/cl-portaudio
 [3]: https://github.com/RobBlackwell/cl-wav